Karen Hughes

 Karen Parfitt Hughes (born December 27, 1956) is the global vice chair of the public relations firm Burson-Marsteller.
-She served as the Under Secretary of State for Public Diplomacy and Public Affairs in the U.S. Department of State and as a counsellor to President George W. Bush.
+She served as the Under Secretary of State for Public Diplomacy and Public Affairs in the U.S. Department of State and as a counselor to President George W. Bush.

 Early life

 Born in Paris, France, Hughes is the daughter of American parents Patricia Rose (Scully) and Harold Parfitt, the last U.S. Governor of the Panama Canal Zone.
 After graduating from W. T. White High School in Dallas, Texas, Hughes earned a bachelor's degree at Southern Methodist University in 1977 where she was a member of Alpha Delta Pi sorority.
 She is of partial Irish and English descent.

 Early career

 Hughes worked as a television news reporter from 1977 to 1984.
 As a reporter, Hughes followed the 1980 presidential campaign.
 In 1984, she went to work as the Texas press coordinator for the Reagan-Bush campaign in the 1984 United States presidential election.
 She later became executive director of the Republican Party of Texas.